 AHPP’s Advisory Board

-Susan Ball is Deputy Director of the Bruce Museum in Greenwich, Connecticut.
+Susan Ball is the former Deputy Director of the Bruce Museum in Greenwich, Connecticut.
 After receiving a PhD. in the History of Art and Architecture at Yale, she began her scholarly career teaching art and architectural history at the University of Delaware, publishing articles in Zeitschrift für Kunstgeschichte, essays in museum catalogues, and a book, Amedée Ozenfant: The Evolution of a Style (UMI, 1981).
 She moved into administration, where she spent twenty years as executive director of the College Art Association, after which she wrote, edited, and produced The Eye, the Hand, the Mind: 100 Years of the College Art Association (Rutgers, 2011).
 In addition, she has served on numerous not for profit boards, including National Humanities Alliance, National Cultural Alliance, American Council of Learned Societies, New York Foundation for the Arts, and others; and taught in graduate arts administration programs at NYU and Baruch College, CUNY.

 Rika Burnham is Head of Education at The Frick Collection.
 She has been recognized by the National Art Education Association for sustained achievement in teaching and appointed a Getty Museum Scholar, as well as an Attingham Trust Scholar in the Royal Collection Studies Programme.
 She has been a guest lecturer and conducted workshops at art museums nationwide and internationally, and an adjunct professor of Art and Art Education at Teachers College, Columbia University, as well as a visiting museum educator for the Teacher Institute of Contemporary Art at the School of the Art Institute of Chicago, where she is the ongoing project director of the Teaching Institute for Museum Educators (TIME).
 Teaching in the Art Museum: Interpretation as Experience (Getty, 2011), which she co-authored with Elliott Kai-Kee, won a PROSE Award for best title in education of 2011 from the Association of American Publishers.
 She earned a degree in art history from Harvard University and was awarded an Honorary Doctor of Fine Arts from Massachusetts College of Art and Design in 2014.